-As leading financial services litigation experts regularly fighting banks we have advised, featured and commented to the media on numerous occasions.
-Here are some of our media citations and appearances in relation to the swaps mis-selling scandal:
+As leading financial services litigation experts regularly fighting banks, building societies, bridging lenders and insurers we have advised, featured and commented to the media on numerous occasions.
+Some of our media citations and appearances appear on our Media Interest page.

 Please note: As legal claims will be centred around breach of contract, claimants run the risk of their claim becoming time or statute-barred by virtue of s.5 of the Limitation Act 1980.
 This applies six years after the date of the hidden swap agreement.
 Therefore it is vital to instruct solicitors promptly.

 The Limitation Act 1980 sets out strict statutory deadlines within which you must bring litigation claims.
 Your legal rights will become irreversibly time-barred if you fail to take legal action (or defend a claim on time).
 Therefore, you should seek specific legal advice about your legal dispute at the very first opportunity so that you understand the time you have left.
 Failure to take advice or delay in taking action can be fatal to your prospects of success.

 We analyse and work out the legal merits of running your case to trial.
 We calculate and advise on legal risk factors and the litigation rules in England & Wales.
 We factor in your risk-appetite, costs sensitivity and determination.
 We plan the best possible result.
 We deliver strategic legal advice at your first meeting.